antipin/geogithub/README.md

 Design
 ------
 Application roughly consists of following parts:
  * **React**.
-Responsible for UI components
+Responsible for UI components.
  * **Redux**.
-Responsible for handling events and providing state store for components
+Responsible for handling events and providing state store for components.
  * **Fetch class**.
-Does all the low-level job for talking with APIs, keep track of rate-limits and other HTTP issues
+Does all the low-level job for talking with APIs, keep track of rate-limits and other HTTP issues.
  * **GithubDataprovider**.
-Uses Fetch for retrieving data from GitHub and Mapbox and builds an initial dataset
+Uses Fetch instances for retrieving data from GitHub and Mapbox and builds an initial dataset.
  * **GeoEventsTimeline**.
 Converts initial dataset into the array, where each element has all necessary data to be plotted on the map and the timeline.
  * **Mapbox react component**.
 Takes an instance of GeoEventsTimeline with commits data, builds a model for canvas and animates it.
 Here I've used 3 helper libs from the d3 world:
     * *d3-timer* – a convenient abstraction above ``requestAnimationFrame``
     * *d3-ease* – set of ease functions to make animation more natural
     * *d3-scale* – simple way to map numbers into beautiful colour range

+This app uses two external APIs:
+ * GitHub provides all data about commits and committers
+ * Mapbox is used for geocoding (converts location names into geo coordinates) Mapbox is used for its awesome looking maps and rate-limits for geocoding.
+It's much more generous compared to GoogleMaps API.

 Installation and running
 ------------------------
-Firs of all,
+First of all,
 ```
 npm install
 ```